murillo-ferrari/amigo-secreto-2025/README.md

 ## ✨ Features

-- **Create Events** — Set up a Secret Santa event with a name and optional suggested gift value
+- **Create Events** — Set up a Secret Santa event with a name, optional suggested gift value, and configurable children inclusion
-- **Unique Access Codes** — Each event generates a participant code and a separate admin code
+- **Easy Access** — Event codes always start with a letter; phone numbers are auto-formatted for seamless input
-- **Participant Registration** — Participants join using the event code and can add:
+- **Participant Registration** — Participants join using the event code or their phone number and can add:
-  - Their name and mobile number (Brazilian format)
+  - Their name and mobile number (Brazilian format with auto-formatting)
   - Children (dependents without their own phone)
   - Gift suggestions for themselves and their children
 - **Smart Draw Algorithm** — Randomized assignment that:
   - Prevents self-assignment
   - Minimizes same-family pairings (when possible)
   - Supports optional inclusion/exclusion of children
-- **Secure Admin Access** — Admin codes are hashed (SHA-256) before storage; plain codes are never persisted
+  - Prompts for confirmation when perfect pairing isn't possible
+- **Phone-Based Access** — Participants access their results using their registered phone number (no separate access codes needed)
+- **SMS Verification** — Phone authentication via Firebase for secure identity verification
-- **QR Code Sharing** — Generate and download QR codes to easily share event links
+- **QR Code Sharing** — Generate and download QR codes to easily share event invitation links
+- **Admin Panel** — Event creators can:
+  - Edit event details (name, suggested value)
+  - View all participants and their draw results
+  - Perform, redo, or delete draws
+  - Remove participants (except the admin)
+  - Delete the entire event
+- **Privacy-First Design** — Phone numbers are obfuscated for storage and hashed for lookups
 - **Results View** — After the draw, participants see who they drew along with gift suggestions
 - **Responsive UI** — Mobile-first design with Tailwind CSS
 - **Offline-Resilient** — Graceful error handling when Firebase is unreachable